-When a factory-approved accessory control package has been installed, check all factory wiring per unit wiring diagram and inspect factory wiring connections to be sure none were loosened in transit or installation.
-If a different control package is required, see unit rating plate.
+When a factory-approved accessory heater package has been installed, check all factory wiring per unit wiring diagram and inspect factory wiring connections to be sure none were loosened in transit or installation.
+See unit rating plate for approved heater packages.